Cognitive Test for Dementia: Detect Early

 Treatment planning

-Treatment plans may include medication to manage symptoms, cognitive rehabilitation therapy to improve cognitive function, and lifestyle modifications to promote overall health and well-being.
+Such plans may include medication to manage symptoms, cognitive rehabilitation therapy to improve cognitive function, and lifestyle modifications to promote overall health and well-being.

 Monitoring

-Limitations of Cognitive Tests for Dementia
+Limitations of a Cognitive Test for Dementia

 Dementia Tests for Early Diagnosis